More about: 12 Best Flamenco shows in Madrid

 12. Flamenco show at Taberna Mister Pinkleton

-This flamenco tablao is a Madrid institution and also has one of the longest shows.
+This flamenco tablao is an institution in Madrid and also has one of the longest shows.
 Guitarists, singers and dancers come together at this venue, which is also a restaurant, located near the Plaza Mayor.

-The meal consists of a menu of traditional dishes and dessert, and you can choose one or more drinks.
-Once you have booked online, simply present your voucher at the entrance.
+The meal consists of a menu of traditional dishes and dessert, and you can have one or more drinks.
+Once you have booked online, simply present your receipt at the entrance.

 Tip!
 The repertoire of this show is very varied, as it covers different styles of flamenco.
 If you are interested in the subject, you can find out more before you go and try to identify each of the dances in the show.